Soviet–Afghan War: January 1987 – February 1989: Withdrawal

 Operation Magistral was one of the final offensive operations undertaken by the Soviets, a successful sweep operation that cleared the road between the towns of Gardez and Khost.
-This operation did not have any lasting effect on the outcome of the conflict nor on the soiled political and military status of the Soviets in the eyes of the West, but was a symbolic gesture that marked the end of their widely condemned presence in the country with a victory.
+This operation did not have any lasting effect on the outcome of the conflict nor on the soiled political and military status of the Soviets in the eyes of the West but was a symbolic gesture that marked the end of their widely condemned presence in the country with a victory.

-The first half of the Soviet contingent was withdrawn from 15 May to 16 August 1988, and the second from 15 November to 15 February 1989.
+The first half of the Soviet contingent was withdrawn from 15 May to 16 August 1988.
+The withdrawal was suspended by the Soviets on 5 November 1988 due to attacks on soviet troops.
+The second half of the Soviet contingent was withdrawn from 15 November to 15 February 1989.
 In order to ensure a safe passage, the Soviets had negotiated ceasefires with local Mujahideen commanders.
 The withdrawal was generally executed peacefully except for the operation "Typhoon".

-General Yazov, the Defense Minister of Soviet Union, ordered the 40th Army to violate the agreement with Ahmed Shah Masood, who commanded a large force in the Panjshir Valley, and attack his relaxed and exposed forces.
-The Soviet attack was initiated to protect Najibullah, who did not have a ceasefire in effect with Masood, and who rightly feared an offensive by Masood's forces after the Soviet withdrawal.
+General Yazov, the Defense Minister of Soviet Union, ordered the 40th Army to violate the agreement with Ahmad Shah Massoud, who commanded a large force in the Panjshir Valley, and attack his relaxed and exposed forces.
+The Soviet attack was initiated to protect Najibullah, who did not have a ceasefire in effect with Massoud, and who rightly feared an offensive by Massoud's forces after the Soviet withdrawal.
 General Gromov, the 40th Army Commander, objected to the operation, but reluctantly obeyed the order.
 "Typhoon" began on 23 January and continued for three days.
-To minimize their own losses, the Soviets abstained from close-range fight.
+To minimize their own losses, the Soviets abstained from close-range fighting.
 Instead, they used long-range artillery, surface-to-surface and air-to-surface missiles.
 Numerous civilian casualties were reported.
-Masood had not threatened the withdrawal to this point, and did not attack Soviet forces after they breached the agreement.
-Overall, the Soviet attack represented a defeat for Masood's forces, who lost 600 fighters killed and wounded.
+Massoud had not threatened the withdrawal to this point and did not attack Soviet forces after they breached the agreement.
+Overall, the Soviet attack represented a defeat for Massoud's forces, who lost 600 fighters killed and wounded.

+After the withdrawal of the Soviets, the DRA forces were left fighting alone and had to abandon some provincial capitals, as well as disbanding their air assault brigades a year prior.
+A year prior to the Soviet withdrawal, the Afghan government established the Guards Corps, being renamed to the Special Guard ('Gard-e Khas'), Republican Guard, and later, the Afghan National Guard.
+This force included the 22nd and 44th Guard Regiment, as well as the 88th Heavy Artillery Regiment and the 1st Motorized Infantry Brigade.
+By 1988, the Afghan National Guard had approximately 14,000 officers and personnel organised into two divisions, three infantry brigades, an artillery battalion, a SCUD battalion, and various other units, all equipped with modern weapons and equipment.
+The force was headquartered at Bala Hissar Fort.